Leo Diegel: Death

 Diagnosed with throat and lung cancer in 1947, Diegel died at home in North Hollywood, California in 1951 at age 52; he had taken a position there as a club professional after scaling back his Tour play.
-He was buried in Michigan at Mount Olivet Cemetery in Detroit.
+He was buried at Mount Olivet Cemetery in Detroit, Michigan.

+Awards and honors

 Diegel was inducted into the World Golf Hall of Fame in 2003.